stevevance/Chicago-Crash-Browser/DATA.md

 # Data Sources

-This is a list of links to the motor vehicle crash data used to power the [Chicago Crash Browser](http://chicagocrashes.org).
+This is a list of links to the motor vehicle crash data used to power the [Chicago Crash Browser](http://chicagocrashes.org) created by [Steven Vance](http://stevevance.net).
 The data was provided by the Illinois Department of Transportation's Division of Traffic Safety.

 Some datasets have data for crashes within the City of Chicago and others have crashes for the entire State of Illinois.